dayalannair/RCWS/python_dsp/readme.md

+# Results

+## offline processing

+### Offline plotting raw data
+- the returns of cars passing directly infront or close to the radar have a broad SNR when the Taylor window is implemented.
+- Most of the easy to see targets in the spectra are those moving away after passing the host
+- need to test Hanning window
+- Many targets/ a busy road will affect detection and tracking
+- add offline processing to confirm

+## Real time results

+Sparse due to many reflective targets
+Wind?

 ## Call matlab engine

 This can only run on a PC with MATLAB installed.
 The Python script reads in data from the uRAD/s and stores in a MATLAB workspace.
 A MATLAB processing script is called to process the data.
 Results are read from the workspace.